Ashgabat To Beijing (67 Days) Silk Road Highlights & China

 We continue on the Friendship Highway to Gyantse, where there is the option to visit Pelkor Chode Monastery and Kumbum Stupa.
 The Kumbum, which was built in 1497, is particularly interesting as the structure contains some 76 chapels through 9 levels.
 We overnight in Gyantse.

-This is one of the world’s classic train routes and will take us almost 2 days to complete!
-It was said a track could never be built at such high altitudes or across such a landscape, but the Chinese have managed to achieve it!
+We leave Tibet behind and take one of the world’s classic train routes which will take us almost 2 days to complete!
+It was said a track could never be built at such high altitude or across such a landscape, but the Chinese have managed to achieve it!
 We will see snowcapped peaks, turquoise plateau lakes and grazing yaks from our window.
+There is an option to fly this route if you don't want to take the long train journey.

 We arrive in Chengdu in the early morning and transfer to our hotel, where we will be based for 2 nights.